OpenVSLAM: A Versatile Visual SLAM Framework: Abstract

 \section{Abstract}

 In this paper, we introduce OpenVSLAM, a visual SLAM framework with high usability and extensibility.
 Visual SLAM systems are essential for AR devices, autonomous control of robots and drones, etc. However, conventional open-source visual SLAM frameworks are not appropriately designed as libraries called from third-party programs.
 To overcome this situation, we have developed a novel visual SLAM framework.
 This software is designed to be easily used and extended.
 It incorporates several useful features and functions for research and development.
-OpenVSLAM is released at \url{\repourl} under the 2-clause BSD license.

 \copyrightyear{2019} \acmYear{2019} \acmConference[MM '19]{Proceedings of the 27th ACM International Conference on Multimedia}{October 21--25, 2019}{Nice, France} \acmBooktitle{Proceedings of the 27th ACM International Conference on Multimedia (MM '19), October 21--25, 2019, Nice, France} \acmPrice{} \acmDOI{10.1145/3343031.3350539} \acmISBN{978-1-4503-6889-6/19/10}